Bring Back Madhuri (Mahadevi)

 Key judicial steps

-- Bombay High Court (16 Jul 2025): upheld HPC recommendations prioritising welfare and directing rehabilitation to a specialised centre.
+- Bombay High Court (16 Jul 2025): upheld HPC recommendations and mandated rehab at a specialist centre.

 Recent Developments